Poland Visa – Types, Requirements, Procedure & Fees

 Retired:

-The above-mentioned documents are required; else, the visa would not be provided and your request will be denied.
+The above-mentioned documents are required; otherwise, the visa would not be provided, and your request will be denied.

-7. Pick your visa from the Poland embassy.
-If it’s a Schengen visa, an authorized person collects it or you can collect it personally.
+8th step: Pick your visa from the Polish embassy.
+If it’s a Schengen visa, an authorized person collects it, or you can collect it personally.
 But in the case of a national visa, you’ll have to collect it personally.

 • Complete your payment either through cash or by transfer